WHO casts doubt on Turkmenistan's zero-Covid claim

 The Turkmenistan government "has a long history of suppressing data and a long history of punishing people who expose the truth", she said.

 A WHO team visited Turkmenistan in July 2020 - the only Covid-19 mission that has been allowed so far.
-There were some positive signs in the country, Dr Smallgood said - face masks and social distancing requirements had replaced a previous system of fines against those wearing masks, who were accused of "sewing panic".
+There were some positive signs in the country, Dr Smallwood said - face masks and social distancing requirements had replaced a previous system of fines against those wearing masks, who were accused of "sewing panic".
 And earlier this year the country became the first to make vaccination mandatory for all adults.

 The government was now open to discussing health measures against Covid-19, Dr Smallwood said.
 "And that's what we focus on because at the end of the day, these are the measures that will contribute to the protection of the population."